NCAR/HPC-Docs/docs/getting-started/acknowledging-ncar-and-cisl.md

 supported by the NSF National Center for Atmospheric Research (NCAR) at the NSF NCAR-Wyoming Supercomputing Center, sponsored by the National Science Foundation and the State of Wyoming.*

+## For Casper projects
+If your work on NCAR computing resources has primarily involved the Casper cluster for analyzing data or other purposes, you can acknowledge the Casper cluster as in the following examples.
+Note that if Casper was used in your workflow to post-process or analyze results from Derecho, please cite or acknowledge the Derecho system instead.

+### For University/CHAP and NSF NCAR allocations
+We would like to acknowledge computing support from the Casper system (https://ncar.pub/casper) provided by the NSF National Center for Atmospheric Research (NCAR), sponsored by the National Science Foundation.

+### For Wyoming-NCAR Alliance allocations
+We would like to acknowledge the use of the Casper system (https://ncar.pub/casper) supported by the NSF National Center for Atmospheric Research (NCAR) at the NSF NCAR-Wyoming Supercomputing Center, sponsored by the National Science Foundation and the State of Wyoming.

 ## For Cheyenne projects
 If you are publishing a work that used the Cheyenne resource, follow the guidance for Derecho above,